Zak Washington’s Guide to England – Lesson 3: The Pub (English Lesson & Cultural Guide)

 ANJA: Oh, my God!
 I’ve found François, he was lying on the restroom (SP: cuarto de baño IT: WC) floor completely wet with blood on his face!
 Here he comes now!

-Article graphic 'How to get paid to go to the pub' Part 2 (From ZagMag magazine)
+Article titled 'How to get paid to go to the pub' Part 2

 (Zak and Ahmet are in the pub again having a typical sexist conversation about women.)